knowbody/react-native-online-meetups/README.md

 The meetup will be organised whenever we will have enough speakers (4-5), still not sure how much interest this thing will get.
 Hoping for one every month.

-#### The next and the first meetup

-It will take place in the week of 31st Oct some time between 6pm - 9pm GMT.
-Still to be confirmed based on the speakers availability.
+#### Meetup 3rd November 2016

+Yay!
+The first meetup is going to happen on the 3rd Novemeber 2016 at 8pm (GMT).
+I know that is not the best time for all of the timezones, but let's check how it goes this time and we will improve it later.
+The event is going to be **live streamed and recorded.**

+Stay tuned!

 #### SPEAKERS ONLY